- Ground floor accommodation

 White meter central heating with electric fire in sitting room.
-Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV, DVD, CD, books/games/DVDs.
+Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV, DVD, CD, selection of books/games/DVDs.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Private roadside parking in front of property.
 Decked balcony with furniture, BBQ and village and mountain views.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.

 About the location